Strike and Dip FAQ

 Will this work on an iPhone or an iPad?

 How are my notes ordered?

 Your notes are in chronological order, with the most recent notes at the top of the list.
-This is the easiest way to see your most recent notes.
+This makes it easier to see your most recent notes.

-How can I get my notes through iTunes?
+How can I get my notes through Music.app (formerly iTunes)?

 This is a great way to get your data in the field when you don’t have an internet connection.
 First, go to Notes in Strike and Dip.
 Press the export button in the upper right (the one with the arrow on it), and choose “Save data to iTunes”.
-Connect your device to iTunes on your computer, and sync the device.
-Select your device in iTunes, then select Apps.
-From the list of apps, scroll down and select Strike & Dip.
-This will show a list of documents.
-Select the data file with the most recent date, and click the “Save to…” button to save the document where you would like it.
-You can also use this to remove old data files.
+Connect your device to your computer, open a Finder window on a Mac, and in the left column, you should see your phone listed under Locations.
+Select your phone, then select Files in the list that runs across the window, and scroll down until you Strike & Dip.
+Click on the disclosure arrow next to Strike and Dip, and you will a list of your saved files.
+Drag these to your desktop.
+For Windows, follow a similar procedure.

-Your notes are saved in a comma-delimited (.cvs) file, with columns for locality name, latitude, longitude, date, time, measurement, and notes.
+In the comma-delimited format, there are columns for locality name, latitude, longitude, date, time, measurement, and notes.
 Comma-delimited files can be opened by most applications, including word processors, text editors, spreadsheets, and more sophisticated data analysis programs.
 Most will format these correctly, but if you have returns in your notes field, some programs (like some versions of Excel) will not correctly parse your notes, so you may have some cleanup to do after you’ve imported your file.